 De Tour Village is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in De Tour Village in 2022 was $33,909, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $135,636 for a family of four.
+The per capita income in De Tour Village in 2022 was $37,816, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $151,264 for a family of four.
 However, De Tour Village contains both very wealthy and poor people as well.

 De Tour Village is a very ethnically-diverse village.
 The people who call De Tour Village home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of De Tour Village residents report their race to be White, followed by Native American.
-Important ancestries of people in De Tour Village include German, English, Irish, Polish, and French.
+Important ancestries of people in De Tour Village include German, Irish, English, Polish, and European.

 The most common language spoken in De Tour Village is English.
 Other important languages spoken here include Polish and Italian.

-Owner-occupied real estate dominates the neighborhood.
-In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 95.4% of neighborhoods in America.
 Despite all of the residential real estate here in the neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
-The vacancy rate here is 63.4%, which is higher than 99.5% of all U.S. neighborhoods.
+The vacancy rate here is 59.3%, which is higher than 99.4% of all U.S. neighborhoods.

 In addition, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
 If you like locations that fit that description, you may like this neighborhood.
 Based on NeighborhoodScout's exclusive analysis, with only 10 people per square mile living here, this neighborhood is less crowded than 97.2% of America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

-Did you know that the neighborhood has more English and Finnish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more English and Yugoslav ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 28.7% of this neighborhood's residents have English ancestry and 1.5% have Finnish ancestry.
+In fact, 28.2% of this neighborhood's residents have English ancestry and 0.6% have Yugoslav ancestry.

 is also pretty special linguistically.
 Significantly, 10.5% of its residents five years old and above primarily speak Polish at home.
 While this may seem like a small percentage, it is higher than 98.3% of the neighborhoods in America.